Flagsmith/flagsmith-frontend/README.md

 Current variables used between [environment.js](./environment.js) and [common/project.js](./common/project.js):

 - API_URL: The API to hit for requests
-- BULLET_TRAIN: The flagsmith project we use to manage features
+- FLAGSMITH: The flagsmith project we use to manage features
 - GA: Google analytics key
 - CRISP_CHAT: Chat widget key
 - MIXPANEL: Mixpanel analytics key